 While many companies have decided to shift remote on a permanent basis, the majority are trying to get a handle on a hybrid working environment.
 This type of situation would see some employees working remotely while others continue to work in the office.

-This sort of flexibility is a huge draw for talent: 68% of millennial job seekers said they would be significantly more interested in working for companies who offer the option to work from home.
+This sort of flexibility is a huge draw for talent: 68% of millennial job seekers said they would be significantly more interested in working for companies that offer the option to work from home.
 Many would even take a pay cut for this opportunity.

 If you can accept that the future of work will be partially remote, then you can prepare your business for the new challenges it will face.
 Among those challenges is the frustration caused by hybrid meetings.